petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ```

 ### Index on PRC Service

-After PRC Service Activation the service is available for real-time analysis that might takes time.
-For real-time quick analysis you can use PRC Index function.
-It has 2 main part: a furst full index, then a repetable partial index.
+After PRC Service Activation the service is available for real-time analysis that might take time.
+For real-time quick analysis, you can use PRC Index function.
+It has 2 main part: a first full index, then a reputable partial index.
-During the index process, PRC Index analyse all the available documents inside the source dataset, and store the results in an index database.
+During the indexing process, PRC Index analyze all the available documents inside the source dataset and store the results in an index database.
 Using PRC Index, a quick real-time analysis is available.

 #### Full Index

 First index stage.
 After a PRC Service is activated its ready for text analysis.
-To boost its speed we suggest to use PRC Index.
+To boost its speed we suggest using PRC Index.
 During the first full index, using the available PRC Service, your server analysis all of your documents and save the results in an index database.

 #### Partial Index

-When a first full index is ready, you can syncornize your index dataset by partial index update.
+When a first full index is ready, you can synchronize your index dataset by partial index update.
 Using partial index process, just the new documents will be analyzed and stored.
-We suggest to use partial PRC Index frequiently.
+We suggest using partial PRC Index frequently.

 ### Deactivate Prc Service